 If you’re interested in using a Clover or Vital system, consider a free CardFellow membership.
 CardFellow members receive exclusive low pricing and our special rate guard that protects you from sneaky fee increases over time.
 That means you won’t have to worry about your rates going up once you’re committed to your Clover or Vital system.
 Become a member to see credit card processing rates instantly.

 Both the Clover and Vital require a monthly subscription, which they both call a software plan or software fees.
-The main difference is that Clover has multiple software plans per device, while Vital just has one per device.
+The main difference is that Clover has multiple software plans, by industry and machine, while Vital just has one per device.

-For example, if you purchase a Clover Flex, you’ll choose if you want the Payments Plus, Register Lite, or Register software plan.
+For example, if you purchase a Clover Flex, you’ll choose from several plans based on your business type or needs.
 By contrast, if you purchase the comparable Vital machine (the X5 terminal) you’ll need the X5 software plan.